AnnaPalarkina171/NoReC/README.md

 As you can see there is barely any difference on test score, even for augmented classes.
 The most interesting thing here is that when we train on data + 3 augmented classes (0, 1 and 5) the model does not learn anything, [slurm file here](https://github.com/AnnaPalarkina171/NoReC/blob/main/train_aug_015.py).
 <br>
 May I ask you to take a look at augmentation and train script to check if there mistakes were made because I don't understand why model does not learn anything with augmented data.
+I also ried to freeze bert and add batchnorm + linear layers for data woth all 3 augmented classes but same results.